(03) 8832 8005

 Your unboxing experience is the first physical interaction with your brand.
 Make it count.

 In ecommerce, the unboxing moment is the first time a customer physically interacts with your brand.
 It is your handshake, your first impression, and your best opportunity to create an emotional connection that drives repeat purchases and word of mouth.
+And it is one of the most powerful ways to bring your brand position to life in a tangible, memorable way.

 Brands that invest $2–4 per order in premium packaging see measurably better outcomes: